amizee/EyemHome/README.md

-# JFC-DEV
+# JFC
-Eye'm home app for SQUIDLY platform
+Eye'm home app developed in JavaScript for the [SQUIDLY platform](squidly.com.au).